 If you want to bring your family with you, you could include them on your working visa application, or they could apply for a family or a visitor visa.
 Each visa has specific requirements as to the work that you can and cannot do.
 If you do not have an appropriate valid visa, you cannot work in Australia.

 You will also need to meet all of the requirements of the working visas subclass that you are interested in and have a valid skills assessment from the relevant assessing authority for your occupation.
-After your EOI has been submitted, you could be invited to apply for a skilled migration visa.
-If so, you have 60 days to lodge your application.
 When you apply you must choose an occupation that is on the skilled occupation list.
 You must also complete an approved English language test no more than 3 years before the invitation to apply for a visa.
 You can withdraw your visa application at any time during processing.

 An employer can sponsor you to work in Australia on a permanent basis through the Employer Nomination Scheme.
 State Migration Plans let individual states and territories sponsor people to fill skills shortages within their local workforce.
 You may be eligible if you are nominated or sponsored by an approved business or employer or a government agency or authority.